novazor/Solo-Projects/README.md

 ## Rohan Parekh's Portfolio

 Note - You may download these files to run them, but the datasets will need to be downloaded as well.
-All datasets are either linked here, or come with the imported libraries.
+All datasets are either linked here, or automatically install with the imported libraries.

 ### NLP Model (Tensorflow Keras)
 - Sentiment Classification model using the public twitter_samples dataset from NLTK library.